marklogic/marklogic-spark-connector/docs/configuration.md

 ### Configuring SSL

-If the MarkLogic app server that the connector will connect to requires SSL, the `spark.marklogic.client.sslEnabled` option must be set to 'true'.
+If the MarkLogic app server that the connector will connect to requires SSL but does not require that the client present a certificate, set the `spark.marklogic.client.sslEnabled` option to 'true'.
 This causes the associated JVM's certificate store - typically the `$JAVA_HOME/jre/lib/security/cacerts` file - to be used for establishing an SSL connection.
 The certificate store should contain the public certificate associated with the SSL certificate template used by the MarkLogic app server.

+Starting in 2.1.0, if the MarkLogic app server requires the client to present a certificate, set the `spark.marklogic.client.ssl.keystore.path` option to point to a Java keystore containing the client certificate.
+Set `spark.marklogic.client.ssl.keystore.password` if the keystore requires a password.
+The keystore will also be used as the truststore so it must also contain the public certificate associated with the SSL certificate template used by the MarkLogic app server.
+A future release of the connector will allow for the truststore to be a separate file.

 If you receive an error containing a message of "PKIX path building failed", the most likely issue is that your JVM's certificate store does not contain the public certificate associated with the MarkLogic app server, or your Spark